A topic from the subject of Kinetics in Chemistry.

 Key Points

-- Ea determines the rate of a reaction.
-Reactions with lower Ea occur more quickly than reactions with higher Ea.
+• Ea determines the rate of a reaction.
+Reactions with lower Ea proceed much faster than reactions with higher Ea.
+A smaller activation energy means that a larger fraction of molecules possess the necessary energy to react at a given temperature.

-- Ea can be reduced by the presence of a catalyst, which provides an alternative pathway for the reaction to occur.
+• Ea can be reduced by the presence of a catalyst.
+A catalyst provides an alternative reaction pathway with a lower activation energy, thereby increasing the reaction rate without being consumed in the process.

 Experiment: The Role of Activation Energy in Kinetics